 You can test this.

-But put on music, and it’s all good.
+Now put on music, and it’s all good.

-Of course you can multitask, as long as the tasks are processed in different channels.
+Of course, as long as the tasks are processed in different channels.
 If the information is in the same channel, all we can do is switch quickly from one stimulus to another.